Mount Review (Preliminary)

 • Wi-Fi capable (with optional dongle)

-• User reputation and reviews, personal habit
+• Reputation and user reviews, personal habit

 When fully set up the mount weighs about 35kg with counter weights.
 A discount coupon for body building is not included.
-In turn the mount is stubbornly sturdy and is as unshakeable as the pole star.😉
+In turn the mount is stubbornly sturdy and is as unshakeable as the pole star.😉 The mount's carry handle is an invaluable asset -- seriously.

 The EQ6-R Pro bundles two 5kg counter weights.
 One of them fixed at the lower end of the also included Ø18mm shaft is sufficient for balancing the mount for an 8-inch SCT with a CMOS camera or a DSLR.
+The payload saddle is made for both Vixen and Losmandy foot-prints.
+The lock squeezes the dovetail without the scratches often left by a screw lock.
+Nice!

 The conventional Ø5.5/2.1mm power supply receptacle has been replaced with a GX12-2 type BNC providing a more secure connection.
-The mount bundles a GX12-2 plug and cable with a car cigar lighter plug at its other side, ideal for use with power stations, say, in the field.
+The mount bundles a GX12-2 plug and cable with a car cigar lighter plug at its other end, ideal for use with power stations, say, in the field.

-The mount can be controlled with the included famous SynScan hand control running firmware V6.x.x.
+The mount can be controlled with the included famous SynScan™ hand control running firmware V6.x.x and higher.
 It further supports computer control via USB 2.0 (type B) or wirelessly with an optional Wi-Fi adapter which generates its own spot.
 Sky-Watcher's dedicated SynScan app is tailored to PCs (Windows / Mac) and smartphones / tablets (Android / iOS).

 USB Cable Connection